Sharpen Your Edge!

 Not sure where to begin?
 Let’s talk.

 Schedule a relaxed, no-obligation consultation.
 We’ll discuss your goals, your experience, and any concerns you have about personal safety or firearms.
-I’ll help you understand your options—no pressure.

 A client practicing with a SIRT pistol under the coaching of Chris Magyar